Documentation Index

 2. Copy the value of the client_id parameter and paste it into the Service Account field in SysAid.

-3. Copy the value of the private_key parameter and paste it into the Private Key field in SysAid.
+3. Copy the value of the private_key parameter and paste it into the Private Key field in SysAid (remove the beginning and end markings).

 Follow the instructions in the related content below to fill out the rest of the email form.
 Be sure that the inbox that you set up for incoming email integration is dedicated specifically for incoming email integration with SysAid and not used for any other purposes.